BLCM/OpenBLCMM/README.md

   feeling pretty rusty in Java, so having the IDE is pretty nice, but it'd undeniably be kind of nice to be rid of it.
 - Allow multiple OE windows?
+- Make `say` and `exec` into proper commands with selection support.
+Also work out a way to allow command-extension commands to have that kind of support as well.
+Perhaps a new metadata parameter in the "header" so that imported mods add to it?
+That or just another checkbox on the edit screen, sort of like hotfixes do currently.

 ### Longer-term ideas, or stuff that I'm not super sure about